cormas/cormas-docs/docs/pharo-environment.md

 ?> It is not a good practice to use Transcript for logging in your application.
 And even when you use it, there are good and bad ways of doing so.
 We recommend you to read [Transcript: the misunderstood global](https://thepharo.dev/2020/08/11/transcript-the-misunderstood-global/) - a short blog post by Stéphane Ducasse where he explains how not to use Transcript and proposes several alternatives.
 That being said, even though experienced Pharo programmers don't like Transcript, this tool is still used a by many people, so it's important that you know it.

 ## System Browser

+SystemBrowser is arguably the most used tool in Pharo.
+Generally speaking, this is the tool where we write all of our code - except for those cases when we code inside a debugge - a powerful practice known as [eXtreme Test-Driven Development (XTDD)](https://rmod-pharo-mooc.lille.inria.fr/AdvancedDesignMooc/Videos/M02_S4_V2.mp4).

+To open SystemBrowser, click on _Browse > System Browser_ in the World Menu.
+You can also use the keyboard shortcut _Ctrl+OB_ or _Cmd+OB_ on Mac.

 ## Debugger